Rustfahrtagentur/microcad/README.md

 #### Parsing Phase

 In the parsing phase the source files are read into a *syntax tree* by using the [*µcad* grammar](lang/grammar.pest).
-Any errors which occur here are related to file access or syntax.
+Any errors which occur within the parsing phase are related to file access or syntax.

 #### Evaluation Phase

-In the evaluation phase the *syntax tree*  will be processed into the *object node tree* which is an structured representation of the geometry.
+In the evaluation phase the *syntax tree*  will be processed into the *object node tree* which is a structured representation of the geometry.
 While this phase the following things will be done:

 - expressions will be calculated